-A 1957 law in Austria, the Construction Workers' Bad Weather Compensation Act (BschEG), provides compensation for construction workers.
-After a long struggle by the Gewerkschaft Bau-Holz (GBH) union of construction and wood workers, the definition of bad weather (in article 3) was amended in 2013 to include heat.
+A 1957 law in Austria, the Construction Workers' Bad Weather Compensation Act (BschEG), provides According to the GBH, in 2019 "one in two compacompensation for construction workers.
+After a long nies [in the sectors concerned] used this mechanism. struggle by the Gewerkschaft Bau-Holz (GBH) union As a result, 39,122 construction workers from 5,245 of construction and wood workers, the definition of companies were able to escape from the heat". bad weather (in article 3) was amended in 2013 to include heat.
+However, the decision to stop work lies with the em-